 \subsubsection{${\rm TT}_2$: 2nd trick taking}

-We apply the same unitary as in the 1st trick taking.
+The same unitary as in the first trick taking is applied.
 All card states are now of the form $\ket{q_p 11}$.
-The following outcomes are possible: \begin{itemize} \item all cards on the stack of player A (probability $\tfrac{1}4$) \item all cards on the stack of player B (probability $\tfrac{1}4$) \item two cards on each of the two stacks (probability $\tfrac{1}{12}$ for each of the six possible combinations) \end{itemize}
+The following outcomes are possible: \begin{itemize} \item all cards in the stack of player A (probability $\tfrac{1}4$) \item all cards in the stack of player B (probability $\tfrac{1}4$) \item two cards in each of the two stacks (probability $\tfrac{1}{12}$ for each of the six possible combinations) \end{itemize}

-This results in a superposition of eight states, as depicted in Figure \ref{fig:secondtrick}.
+This results in a superposition of eight states, as depicted in Fig.~\ref{fig:secondtrick}.